mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 `stool` is a command line tool to manage stages.
-After creating a stage, you can build, start and apps for it.
+After creating a stage, you can manage apps in it.
 *command* defaults to `help`.
-Stages can be managed on any machine that runs a Stool server daemon.
+Stages can be hosted on any machine that runs a Stool server daemon.
 Technically, `stool` is a rest client for Stool server, and Stool server wraps a Docker Engine.